-- 7.1.1.1 Has a unit that is responsible for the development of human resource capacities including for the IHR been identified? - 7.1.1.2 Has a needs assessment been conducted to identify gaps in human resources and training63 to meet IHR requirements? - 7.1.1.3 Does a workforce development or training plan that includes human resource requirements for IHR exist? - 7.1.1.4 Is progress for meeting workforce numbers and skills consistent with milestones set in the training plan? - 7.1.1.5 Has a strategy or plan been developed to access field epidemiology training (one year or more) incountry, regionally or internationally? - 7.1.1.6 Has the strategy or plan to access field epidemiology training (one year or more) in-country, regionally or internationally been implemented? - 7.1.1.7 Are there specific programs, with allocated budgets, to train workforces for IHR-relevant hazards?
+- 7.1.1.1 Has a unit that is responsible for the development of human resource capacities including for the IHR been identified? - 7.1.1.2 Has a needs assessment been conducted to identify gaps in human resources and training 63 to meet IHR requirements? - 7.1.1.3 Does a workforce development or training plan that includes human resource requirements for IHR exist? - 7.1.1.4 Is progress for meeting workforce numbers and skills consistent with milestones set in the training plan? - 7.1.1.5 Has a plan or strategy been developed to access field epidemiology training (one year or more) incountry, regionally or internationally? - 7.1.1.6 Has the plan or strategy to access field epidemiology training (one year or more) in-country, regionally or internationally been implemented? - 7.1.1.7Are there specific programs, with allocated budgets, to train workforces for IHR-relevant hazards?